 Net income derived from prohibited transactions is subject to a 100% tax.
 The term "prohibited transactions" generally includes a sale or other disposition of property (other than foreclosure property) that is held primarily for sale to customers in the ordinary course of a trade or business.
-We intend to conduct our operations so that no asset that we own (or are treated as owning) will be treated as, or as having been, held for sale to customers, and that a sale of any such asset will not be treated as having been in the ordinary course of our business.
-Whether property is held "primarily for sale to customers, and that a sale of any such asset business" depends on the specific facts and circumstances.
+We intend to conduct our operations so that no asset that we own (or are treated as owning) will be treated as, or as having been, held for sale to customers, and that a sale of any such asset will not be treated as having been in the ordinary course of a trade or business.
+Whether property is held "primarily for sale to customers in the ordinary course of a trade or business" depends on the specific facts and circumstances.
 The Code provides a safe harbor pursuant to which sales of properties held for at least two years and meeting certain additional requirements will not be treated as prohibited transactions, but compliance with the safe harbor may not always be practical.
-We intend to continue to conduct our operations so that no asset that we own (or are treated as owning) will be treated as held as inventory or for sale to customers and that a sale of any such asset will not be treated as having been in the ordinary course of our business.
+We intend to conduct our operations so that no asset that we own (or are treated as owning) will be treated as inventory or for sale to customers and that a sale of any such asset will not be treated as having been in the ordinary course of our business.
 However, part of our investment strategy is to purchase assets that provide an opportunity for gain through capital appreciation, and we may sell such assets if beneficial opportunities arise.
-Therefore, no assurance can be given that any particular property in which we hold a direct or indirect interest will not be treated as property held for sale to customers, or that the safe-harbor provisions will apply.
-The 100% tax will not apply to gains from the sale of property held through a TRS or other taxable corporation, although such income tax rates.
-The potential application of the prohibited transactions tax could cause us to forego potential dispositions of other property or to forego other opportunities that might otherwise be attractive to us (such as developing property for sale), or t
+Therefore, no assurance can be given that any particular property in which we hold a direct or indirect interest will not be treated as provide as affect or ustomers, or that the safe-harbor provisions will apply.
+The 100% tax will not apply to gains from the sale of property held through a TRS or other taxable corporation, although such income will be subject to U.S. federal income tax at regular corporate income tax rates.
+The potential application of the prohibited transactions tax could cause us to forego potential dispositions of other property or to forego other opportunities that might otherwise be attract